CoBank Sharing Success Grant

 “Thanks to our board of trustees and CoBank, the Sharing Success Grant enables Victory Electric to give back to the communities we serve,” Laws said.

-2017 was the sixth year Victory awarded “Sharing Success” grants to local non-profits.
+2018 is the seventh year Victory Electric has awarded “Sharing Success” grants to local non-profits.
 Applicants must be federally recognized as 501(c)(3) nonprofit organizations.
 The Bucklin Library received the grant in 2012 to help fund the construction of their new library building.
 In 2013, the Mission of Mercy dental clinic in Dodge City was awarded $10,000.
-The project funded in 2014 was the Stauth Memorial Museum in Montezuma for their “Suits in Space” exhibit.
-In 2016, local shelter and food bank, the Manna House, was awarded the grant to repair and upgrade their facilities.
-Last year, the Depot Theater used the $10,000 to upgrade their theater sound system.
-And this year, the Ford County Historical Society received $10,000 to make repairs and restore Home of Stone - Mueller Schmidt House.
+The grant funded the Stauth Memorial Museum in Montezuma for the 2014 “Suits in Space” Smithsonian exhibit.
+In 2015, local shelter and food bank, the Manna House, was awarded the grant to repair and improve their facilities.
+The Depot Theater upgraded their theater sound system in 2016.
+And last year, the Ford Country Historical Society made repairs to preserve the history in the Home of Stone - Mueller Schmidt House.